boazsegev/iodine/examples/info.md

 ### Why didn't anyone think of this sooner?

-Actually, this isn't a new idea.
+Actually, this isn't a completely new idea.

 Evens as the `hijack` API itself was suggested, [an alternative approach was suggested](https://github.com/rack/rack/pull/481#issuecomment-11916942).